New Student Orientation

 - newstudents.cornell.edu contains everything you need to know about being a new student at Cornell.
 Think of it as the launching point for your Cornell experience.
 Check it often.

-- Use Cornell's official Orientation schedule to build your custom orientation and to explore Cornell's resources and opportunities.
-The schedule will be available a couple of weeks before Orientation begins (January and August).
+- Use Cornell's official schedule to build your personal orientation program and to explore Cornell's resources and opportunities.
+The program will be a mix of asynchronous (on your own time) and synchronous (live) events.

 Consider Your Course